Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Complementary Materials

 This section offers a brief discussion on the complexity, communication load and convergence of \ac{DSVGD}. \textbf{Space Complexity. }\ac{DSVGD} inherits the space complexity of \ac{SVGD}.
 In particular, \ac{DSVGD} requires the computation of the kernel matrix $\mathrm{k}(\cdot, \cdot)$ between all particles at each local iteration, which can then be deleted before the next iteration.
 This requires $\mathcal{O}(N^2)$ space complexity.
 As pointed out by \citet{SVGD} and noticed in our experiments, for sufficiently small problems of practical interest for mobile embedded applications, few particles are enough to obtain state-of-the art performance.
 Furthermore, $N$ particles of dimension $d$ need to be saved in the local buffer, requiring $\mathcal{O}(Nd)$ space.
 Given that $N$ is generally much lower than the number of data samples, saving the particles in the local buffer shouldn't be problematic.

 \textbf{Time complexity.} When scheduled, an agent has to perform $\mathcal{O}(\max(L, L^{\prime})N^2)$ operations with $\mathcal{O}(LN^2)$ operations for the first loop (lines $\mathbf{5}$-$\mathbf{11}$) and $\mathcal{O}(L^\prime N^2)$ operations for the second loop (lines $\mathbf{15}$-$\mathbf{21}$) in Algorithm \ref{algo1}.
 Furthermore, the $L'$ distillation iterations in the second loop can be performed by the scheduled agent after it has sent its global particles to the central server.
-This enables the pipelining of the second loop with the operations at the server and at other devices, which can potentially reduce the wall-clock time per global iteration.
+This enables the pipelining of the second loop with the operations at the server and at other agents, which can potentially reduce the wall-clock time per communication round.

-\textbf{Communication load. }Using DSVGD, the communication load between a scheduled agent and the central server is of the order $\mathcal{O}(Nd)$ since $N$ particles of dimensions $d$ need to be exchanged at each global iteration.
+\textbf{Communication load. }Using DSVGD, the communication load between a scheduled agent and the central server is of the order $\mathcal{O}(Nd)$ since $N$ particles of dimensions $d$ need to be exchanged at each communication round.
 In contrast, the communication load of \ac{PVI} depends on the selected parametrization.
 For instance, one can use \ac{PVI} with a fully factorized Gaussian approximate posterior, which requires only $2d$ parameters to be shared with the server, namely mean and variance of each of the $d$ parameters at the price of having lower accuracy.

 \textbf{Convergence. }The two local \ac{SVGD} loops produce a set of global and local particles, respectively, that are convergent to their respective targets as the number $N$ of particles increases \citep{SVGD_proof}.
 Furthermore, as discussed, a fixed point of the set of local free energy minimization problems is guaranteed to be a local optimum for the global free energy problem (see Property $3$ in \citet{PVI}).
 This property hence carries over to \ac{DSVGD} in the limit of large number of particles.
-However, convergence to a fixed point is an open question for \ac{PVI}, and consequently also for \ac{DSVGD}.
+However, convergence to a fixed point is an open question for \ac{PVI}, and consequently also for \ac{DSVGD}. {